kedacore/keda-docs/content/docs/1.5/scalers/aws-cloudwatch.md

 - `awsAccessKeyID` - Id of the user
 - `awsSecretAccessKey` - Access key for the user to authenticate with

-The user will need access to read data from AWS Cloudwatch.
+The user will need access to read data from AWS CloudWatch.

 ### Example